Thurrock (UK Parliament constituency): History of results

-All campaigns since the seat's 1945 inception have resulted in a minimum of 26.8% of votes at each election for the main two parties, with Labour or the Conservatives alternating between first and second place.
-The third-placed party's share of the vote has fluctuated between 31.7% and 20.1% of the vote for UKIP and between 8.1% and 21.7% in the case of the Liberal Democrats and that party's predecessors.
-The seat attracted two candidates in 1959 and seven in 2015.

-Thurrock was for 38 years from and including 1945 a large-majority Labour seat in parliamentary elections.
-The post-Falklands War election in 1983 gave a majority of less than 4% of the vote to a recently-split Labour Party (the breakaway faction, the SDP, came third).
+Thurrock was for 38 years from its creation in 1945 a large-majority Labour seat in parliamentary elections.
+The post-Falklands War election in 1983 gave a majority of less than 4% of the vote to a recently split Labour Party (the breakaway faction, the SDP, came third).
 A Conservative gained Thurrock in 1987 with a small majority.
 In 1992, it was regained by a Labour candidate, Andrew MacKinlay.
 During his tenure as MP, MacKinlay was criticised for his questioning technique used on weapons expert Dr. David Kelly.

 In the 2010 general election, a Conservative gained the seat, with Jackie Doyle-Price being elected as the MP on a majority of 92 votes, the third most marginal in that election.
 The 2015 result gave the seat the 8th most marginal majority of the Conservative Party's 331 seats by percentage of majority.
 In that 2015 election fewer than 1,000 votes separated the top three parties: Conservative, Labour and UKIP.
 The seat has had bellwether outcome status since 1997.

 In 2017, the seat was number 1 on UKIP's 2017 target list, the party only needing a 0.98% swing to win the seat from third place if the previous result were repeated.
 The constituency was also at number 7 on Labour's target list, with a 0.54% swing needed for their candidate to win the seat.
 In the event, the swing to Labour was around 0.2% and Doyle-Price held the seat by a mere 345 votes, making it the 26th-closest nationally (of 650 seats).
 This was also the third consecutive occasion that Thurrock had been held or won very narrowly.
-At the 2019 general election, Doyle-Price's vote share increased by 19.1%, the largest increase in vote share achieved by any Conservative candidate in the United Kingdom at that election, and her majority rose to 11,482 votes.
+At the 2019 general election, The Conservatives were boosted by the Brexit Party having no candidate in the seat, with Doyle-Price's vote share increased by 19.1%, the largest increase in vote share achieved by any Conservative candidate in the United Kingdom at that election, and her majority rose to 11,482 votes.

+At the 2024 general election, the seat was gained by Labour's Jen Craft by a comfortable majority of over 17%, with the incumbent Conservative Doyle-Price placing third behind Reform UK.